yeasy/learning_pickleball/en/01_background.md

 ## 1.3 Basic Rules

-The pickleball field measures 44x20 feet and the net is 34 inches high in the middle and 36 inches high on the side.
-At least 10 feet (approximately 3 meters) of distance should remain after the baseline, and at least 7 feet of distance should be remained from the sideline.
+The pickleball court measures 44x20 feet and the net is 34 inches high in the middle and 36 inches high at the sidelines.
+Official guidance separates the court lines from the surrounding playing surface: 30x60 feet is the minimum playing surface, while 34x64 feet is recommended for new construction and tournament play.
 The line width is 2 inches.
-For indoor courts, there must be at least 20 feet (approximately 6.1 meters) height from the ceiling.
+Indoor ceiling clearance depends on the venue and tournament specification rather than a universal court-line rule.

 The ground area within 7 feet (approximately 2.13 meters) on both sides of the net is called the "Non-Volley Zone (NVZ)" or "Kitchen".
 Players may enter the NVZ to play a ball that has bounced.
 The restriction applies to volleying: a player, or anything in contact with the player, may not contact the NVZ during the act of volleying, and after entering the NVZ both feet must re-establish completely outside the zone before the player volleys.